RahulRayi777/Simple_Gen_AI_App/README.md

 5)Retriever: Queries the vector database for relevant documents based on a user question.

-## Running the App
+### Running the App
 After setting up the retriever and FAISS, you can run the app to retrieve relevant information from the webpage content.

+ ### Acknowledgements

+OpenAI: This project uses the OpenAI GPT-4 API for generating embeddings and powering the language model.
+Thank you to OpenAI for providing access to their API.

+LangChain: A big thanks to the LangChain team for providing an excellent framework for building LLM-powered applications and for enabling API tracking and tracing.

+FAISS: Special thanks to the FAISS library for providing fast and efficient similarity search capabilities for the vector da